amber0309/Domain-generalization/README.md

 5. <a name="5"></a> Choi, Myung Jin, Joseph J. Lim, Antonio Torralba, and Alan S. Willsky.
 "Exploiting hierarchical context on a large database of object categories."
 (2010).

 6. <a name="6"></a> Da Li, Yongxin Yang, Yi-Zhe Song, and Timothy M Hospedales.
-Deeper, broader and artier domaingeneralization.
-InProceedings of the IEEE international conference on computer vision, pages 5542–5550,2017.10."
+"Deeper, broader and artier domaingeneralization."
+InProceedings of the IEEE international conference on computer vision, pages 5542–5550,2017.10.
 (2017).

 -----